supertokens/blog/content/adding-login-to-your-nextjs-app-using-the-app-directory-and-supertokens/index.md

   )
 }
 ```

+### Step 4: Adding SuperTokens routes to our frontend

 Create a new `/app/auth/[[...path]]/page.tsx` file.
 Adding `[[...path]]` as a folder makes sure that the `page.tsx` file is served for all `/auth/*` routes and also ensures that the `/auth` route itself also serves the `page.tsx` file.
 Add the following content to the `page.tsx` file